 One of the rarest Missouri minnows, the taillight shiner is known only from a few localities in Southeast Missouri—in habitats representing the last remnants of low-gradient streams and swamps that once characterized that region.

-This showy fringed orchid of Missouri’s western prairies is endangered and known only from a few northwestern locations.
-Learn why this native wildflower is special, and why it’s so important to preserve our remaining tallgrass prairies.
+Western prairie fringed orchid is endangered and known only from a few northwestern locations in our state.
+Learn about this showy native wildflower of Missouri’s western prairies, and why it’s so important to preserve our remaining tallgrass prairies.